Environmental Responsibility

 Water and Wastewater Management

 We demonstrate responsible and sustainable use of water by endeavoring to obtain freshwater and discharge treated wastewater without negatively affecting aquatic ecosystems.
-For example, Electric Boat captures all industrial wastewater from its facility in Quonset Point, Rhode Island, for offsite treatment and disposal rather than releasing it into the sanitary sewer system.
-Each year, more than 100,000 gallons of industrial wastewater are treated before being released back into the sewer system or sea.
+For example, Electric Boat captures all industrial wastewater from its facility in Quonset Point, Rhode Island — approximately 100,000 gallons annually — for offsite treatment and disposal rather than releasing it into the sanitary sewer system.
+To safeguard precious groundwater sources, our business units ensure compliance with federal and state regulations.

 Waste and Hazardous Materials Management